Credit cards for the self-employed

 - There are late payment charges on your credit file

-Read our guide to what to do if your credit card application has been declined.
+Read our guide to what to do if your credit card application has been declined before applying for another credit card.

 What can I do to improve my chances of being accepted?